groupdocs-annotation/GroupDocs.Annotation-Docs/net/getting-started/use-cases/get-document-information-and-generate-preview.md

     showOrganization: True
     application:
         name: GroupDocs Annotation
-        description: An examples of how to programmatically read text from PDf documents
+        description: An examples of how to get text from the PDf documents
     showVideo: False
     howTo:
         name: How to extract text from PDF document
-        description: Learn how to programmatically get text information line by line
+        description: Learn how to get text information line by line
         steps:
           - name: Load source file an instance Annotator
             text: Create an instance of Annotator class and pass source file path as a constructor parameter.
 You may specify absolute or relative file path as per your requirements.